 Christmas shortbread cookies are just classic.
 They are so simple to make, and to me, they are better than the classic sugar cookie.

 I personally prefer to make shortbread christmas cookies instead of Christmas sugar cookies for cutout cookies!

 The flavor is so delightfully buttery and they aren’t as sweet as the traditional sugar cookie.

 Sugar cookie lovers, please don’t be mad at me for this LOL.

-When it comes to making cookie boxes and sending baked gifts, these cookies are just what you need to make!
+When it comes to making cookie boxes and sending baked gifts, these easy Christmas cookies are just what you need to make!
 Instead of making different types of cookies (because I just don’t have that kind of time right now), I make a GIANT batch of these Christmas shortbread cookies.

 This year, I am honored to be a part of The Sweetest Season Cookie Exchange (something I missed out on last year because BABY)!
 This is a week led by my lovely friend Erin from The Speckled Palate.
 This year we are baking up a storm, and I wanted to bring your attention to an amazing cause!

 Cookies for Kids’ Cancer.

 Cookies for Kids’ Cancer is a recognized 501(c)3 non-profit organization dedicated to funding research for new, innovative and less-toxic treatments for childhood cancer.
 Since 2008, Cookies for Kids’ Cancer has granted nearly $17 million to pediatric cancer research in the form of 100+ research grants to leading pediatric cancer centers across the country.
 From these grants have stemmed 35+ treatments available to kids battling cancer today.